CompVis/stable-diffusion/README.md

 - It can generate _512x512 images from a prior image and prompt on a 4GB VRAM GPU in under 20 seconds per image_ (RTX 2060 in my case).

-- You can use the `--H` & `--W` arguments to set the size of the generated image.The maximum size that can fit on 6GB GPU (RTX 2060) is around 576x768.
+- The maximum size that can fit on 6GB GPU (RTX 2060) is around 576x768.

 - For example, the following command will generate 20 512x512 images: